Striving to Minimize Climate Change

 To ensure the most effective use of resources in our business, we are engaged in refurbishing used products and reusing used parts.

-We have a robust refurbishment program called "Secondlife" that complies with IEC63077*, the international standard for the refurbishment and maintenance of used medical imaging equipment.
+We have a robust refurbishment program called "Secondlife" that complies with IEC 63077*, the international standard for the refurbishment and maintenance of used medical imaging equipment.

 Secondlife first selects and collects used medical imaging equipment.
 Next, the equipment we accept into the program is disinfected, cleaned (including repainting), tested for functionality and performance, and thoroughly checked for safety.
 Finally, the equipment is packaged, safely transported, and installed.
+Alongside this, we operate a second-hand parts supply system for reconditioned products, ensuring reliable support (see figure below).

-Suitable parts collected from products are inspected, sorted, cleaned, verified, and quality tested, before being sent to our parts center for use in repairs.
+Suitable parts collected from products are inspected, sorted, cleaned, verified, and quality tested before being sent to our parts center for use in repairs.

 A Collective Focus on Environmental Initiatives